 - Applications may be submitted quarterly, up to the last business day of March, June, September, or December for a continuing education event that is AFTER the quarterly submission deadline.

 - Applicants will be notified of the funding decision within two weeks of the last business day of the quarterly submission deadline.

 - Successful applicants will be required to sign and return an agreement form within two weeks of notification of the award.

-- Attendees must submit a reimbursement form, receipts and a required article or presentation no later than 30 days after the end of the event to receive reimbursement.
+- Attendees must submit a completion form and a required article or presentation no later than 30 days after the end of the event to receive the stipend.

 - Failure to complete the steps listed above by the appropriate deadline will result in the stipend being rescinded.

 - Agreement form sample

 - Continuing Education Program Completion form

 Please contact Evette Atkin at 517-373-3746 or email@example.com if you have questions.

 This project is supported in part by the Library of Michigan with federal funds from the Institute of Museum and Library Services.